dino0320/dino0320.github.io/docs/_posts/version-control/git/about-filemode-in-git-config/en/2025-07-08-about-filemode-in-git-config-en.md

 - git version 2.34.1

 ## What is core.fileMode?
-The `core.fileMode` setting in Git’s configuration determines whether Git tracks changes to a file’s executable permission (i.e., whether a file is marked as executable).
+The `core.fileMode` setting in Git's configuration determines whether Git tracks changes to a file's executable permission (i.e., whether a file is marked as executable).

 When set to `true`, Git will detect and report changes to file permissions (e.g., adding or removing the executable flag).